alissatroiano/MS-1/README.md

 # Infinity Yoga Studio

 This responsive, user-friendly website was created for Infinity, a fictional yoga studio in New York, New York.
-As the Milestone 1 Project for [Code Institute's](https://codeinstitute.net) Full Stack Software Development Program, this website was built with HTML5, CSS & Bootstrap-4.
+As the Milestone 1 Project for [Code Institute's](https://codeinstitute.net) Full Stack Software Development Program, this website was built with HTML, CSS & Bootstrap.

-The website features an attractive header image with a sign up button followed by user-testimonials to incentivize new & existing members to sign up.
-The site also features a class schedule for users that want to know more about the studio and its approach.
+The website features an attractive header image with a sign up button and a class schedule to incentivize new & existing members to sign up.
+The site also includes user stories from current yoga students, for those who wish to know more about the studio and its approach.

 # UX
-This website was built for a fictional yoga studio owner in Manhattan, who wants to attract new members & retain their existing clientbase.
+This website was built for a fictional yoga studio in Manhattan.
+The goal of the studio is to attract new members & retain their existing clientbase.

-The target market for this website is men & women (18-24) who are currently interested in practicing yoga or who wish to begin practicing yoga.
+The target market for this website is men & women (24-36) who currently practice yoga or who wish to begin practicing yoga.

 The website includes positive user testimonials, like this one from current studio member & yoga enthusiast, Octavia Bliss: